karmaniverous/blog/collections/_entity-manager/03-demo.md

       // Indexes for the Email entity as specified in the index
       // design.
       indexes: {
-        // Index components can be any combination of hashKey,
+        // An index hashKey must be either the global hash key or a
+        // sharded generated property.
+Its rangeKey must be either
+        // the global range key, an scalar ungenerated property, or
-        // rangeKey, generated properties, and ungenerated
+        // an unsharded generated property.
+Any ungenerated
-        // properties.
-Any ungenerated properties MUST be included
+        // properties used MUST be included in the entityTranscodes
-        // in the entityTranscodes object below.
-Property order is
+        // object below.
-        // not significant.
-        created: ['hashKey', 'rangeKey', 'created'],
+        created: { hashKey: 'hashKey', rangeKey: 'created' },
-        userCreated: [
+        userCreated: {
-          'hashKey',
-          'rangeKey',
-          'userHashKey',
+          hashKey: 'userHashKey',
-          'created',
+          rangeKey: 'created',
-        ],
+        },
       },

       // Transcodes for ungenerated properties used as generated